Photo of author

 Tips for Best Results

 This needs a little real-talk, friend style.
 Honestly?
 Don’t chug this drink.
 Sip it over ten or fifteen minutes.
 I’ve found it works best on an empty stomach (like, first thing in the morning, before coffee hits your lips).
-If you repeat it daily and also, you know, move your body a little, you’ll see more benefit.
+If you enjoy it, consistency matters more than intensity—keep it gentle and listen to your body.
 And if you’re not used to vinegar, start off with just half a teaspoon until your belly gives you the green light.

 For folks who like visuals, here’s the straight-up info in a table: